verygood-ops/fork-terraform-aws-transfer-family/examples/sftp-connector-automated-file-send/README.md

 3. A KMS key for encryption
 4. An SFTP connector that connects the S3 bucket to an external SFTP server
 5. An EventBridge rule that captures S3 object created events
-6. An EventBridge target that directly initiates file transfers to the SFTP server using the Transfer Family API
+6. A Lambda function that initiates file transfers to the SFTP server using the Transfer Family API

 ## How It Works

 1. When a file is uploaded to the S3 bucket, an S3 event notification is sent to EventBridge
-2. EventBridge directly calls the AWS Transfer Family StartFileTransfer API using the configured IAM role
+2. EventBridge triggers a Lambda function which calls the AWS Transfer Family StartFileTransfer API
 3. The file is automatically transferred from S3 to the external SFTP server

 ## SFTP Credentials